The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-Several methods exist for establishing a budget, but some are just easier.
-The 50/20/30 guideline splits your spending into three broad categories of 50 percent of your monthly income allocated for fixed costs, 20 percent for financial goals and 30 percent for flexible spending.
+The 50/20/30 guideline: This method breaks down your spending into three sections – 50 percent of your monthly income allocated for fixed costs, 20 percent for financial goals and 30 percent for flexible spending.

 - 50 percent: Fixed costs are bills and expenses that don’t vary much, such as rent, utilities or car payments.
 Gym memberships and Netflix subscriptions fall into this category because they are set monthly obligations; however, those are also easy places to cut.